Erudika/scoold/README.md

 ## LDAP configuration

-LDAP authentication is initiated with a request like this `GET /signin?provider=ldap&access_token=username:password`.
+LDAP authentication is initiated with a request like this `POST /signin?provider=ldap&access_token=username:password`.
 There are several configuration options which Para needs in order to connect to your LDAP server.
 These are the defaults:

 ```ini